SiskSjet/SmarterSuit/README.md

 * closed when enviroment without oxygen detected.

 **jetpack**
-* enabled when no gravity is detected or when gravity is detected and ground is further away than 5m.
+* enabled when no gravity detected or gravity detected and no ground in range.
-* disabled when gravity is detected and ground is just 5m away.
+* disabled when gravity detected and ground is in range.

 **dampeners**
-* enabled if gravity is detected.
+* enabled when ship is not moving or when no ground in range and in planetary gravity well.
-* disabled if ship is moving and not in planetary gravity well.
+* disabled when ship is moving.

 ## Credits